How To Lower Property Taxes: 8 Tips

 Governments have long used property taxes to provide services throughout the community.
 A few things that might be funded by your property taxes include public schools, community improvements, and local services.

 Of course, the amount you pay in property tax will vary due to state and local government laws.
 But the amount you pay will be based on the assessed value of the property.
-A tax assessor will determine the value of your property each year in time for the tax bill to arrive.
+A county tax assessor will determine the value of your property each year in time for the tax bill to arrive.

 When the value of your property increases in the eyes of a tax assessor, you’ll see your bill for property taxes rise.
 But there are a few ways to lower them, including applying for exemptions and filing tax appeals.
 We’ll explore how to lower your property taxes so that you can save more money on the upkeep of your home.